lab-cosmo/librascal/docs/source/how_to.rst

 For example, if you want to add a file describing how_to_do_something to the index, create the how_to_do_someth ing.rst file and then add 'how_to_do_something' to the index.rst file and it will appear in the HTML.

-For a quick reference, here is the cheatsheet for .rst: https://github.com/ralsina/rst-cheatsheet/blob/master/rst-cheatsheet.rst
+For a quick reference, here is a cheatsheet for .rst: https://github.com/ralsina/rst-cheatsheet/blob/master/rst-cheatsheet.rst

 How to edit a Readme
 --------------------

 The format of the README file for git is markdown.
-Here is a cheat-sheet summarizing how you can use it: https://guides.github.com/features/mastering-markdown/
+For a quick reference, here is a cheat-sheet summarizing how you can use it: https://guides.github.com/features/mastering-markdown/